Style guidelines¶

 actually launches a kernel to fill the vector’s initial state.
 The code will

-file run through the host compiler, but it will
+not compile in a .cc file run through the host compiler, but it will

 automatically (and silently) generate kernel code when run through NVCC.